openfoodfacts/openfoodfacts/STATUS.md

 ### Completed this week

+* Android: you can now explore the categories list offline, new translations, revamped navigation, a new contributors tab and swipe to refresh on the product page, enhancements for Open Beauty Facts and Open Products Facts, a products to be completed page accessible from the menu.
+* iOS: Added a button to share a product
+* Web: New translations

 ### Working on this week

 * Define how to structure the reporting and communication for the 2 accepted GSOC projects (GSOC org admins, mentors and students, OFF admins)